Masur's criterion does not hold in the Thurston metric: Background

 \subsection{Curves and markings.}

-Let $S = S_{g,n}$ be an oriented surface of genus $g$ with $n$ punctures and with negative Euler characteristic.
-A simple closed curve on $S$ is called \emph{essential} if it does not bound a disk or a punctured disk, and \emph{non-peripheral} if it can not be homotoped to a boundary component of $S$.
-We will call a \emph{curve} on $S$ the free homotopy class of the essential non-peripheral simple closed curve on $S$.
-Given two curves $\alpha$ and $\beta$ on $S$, we will denote a minimal geometric intersection number between their representatives by $i(\alpha,\beta)$.
-A collection of curves $\Gamma$ is called \emph{filling} if for any curve $\beta$ on $S$, $i(\alpha, \beta)>0$ for some $\alpha \in \Gamma$.
-A collection of disjoint curves on $S$ will be called a \emph{multicurve}.
-A \emph{pants decomposition} $\calP$ on $S$ is a maximal multicurve on $S$, i.e. its complement in $S$ is a disjoint union of pairs of pants.
-A \emph{marking} $\mu$ on $S$ is a choice of the filling collection of curves.
-The intersection of the marking $\mu$ with a curve $\alpha$ is defined to be
+Let $S = S_{g,n}$ be the oriented surface of genus $g \geqslant 0$ with $n \geqslant 0$ punctures and with negative Euler characteristic.
+A simple closed curve on $S$ is called \emph{essential} if it does not bound a disk or a punctured disk.
+We will call a \emph{curve} on $S$ the free homotopy class of an essential simple closed curve on $S$.
+Given two curves $\alpha$ and $\beta$ on $S$, we will denote the minimal geometric intersection number between their representatives by $i(\alpha,\beta)$.
+A \emph{multicurve} is a collection of pairwise disjoint curves on $S$.
+A \emph{pants decomposition} $\calP$ on $S$ is a maximal multicurve on $S$, i.e. whose complement in $S$ is a disjoint union of three-times punctured spheres.
+A collection of curves $\Gamma$ is called \emph{filling} if for any curve $\beta$ on $S$: $i(\alpha, \beta)>0$ for some $\alpha \in \Gamma$.
+A \emph{marking} $\mu$ on $S$ is a filling collection of curves.
+The intersection number between two collections of curves $\Gamma$ and $\Gamma'$ is defined as